how much sleep do you need is a tricky question. knowing how much sleep you need is knowing that you need about 7 hours of sleep

 4 whole years.

-That is a lot of time: more time to read all those books you’ve been wanting to read; more time to love more; more time to travel to that remote village that you’ve always wanted to go see; more time to, well, do whatever the fuck you want, actually.
+That is a lot of time: more time to read all those books you’ve wanted to read; more time to love more; more time to travel to that remote village that you’ve always wanted to go see; more time to, well, do whatever the fuck you want, actually.

 This is relevant because Walker’s book was read by millions of people.
 I was one of them.
 And I left that book feeling pretty rattled.